sabhyalokhande/RAG/README.md

 # Advanced Production-Ready RAG System

-A sophisticated Flask-based RAG (Retrieval-Augmented Generation) system with ChromaDB vector storage, Azure OpenAI integration, and multi-user support.
-This system is designed for enterprise-grade document processing and intelligent question answering.
+A sophisticated Flask-based RAG (Retrieval-Augmented Generation) system with **Pinecone v7.x** vector database for high-performance similarity search, Azure OpenAI integration with enhanced models, and multi-user support.
+This system is designed for enterprise-grade document processing and intelligent question answering with superior speed and accuracy.

 ## 🚀 Quick Start